 By Jaeger Senn-Flinn

 So I’ll admit, that title was just clickbait promising the moon, but you probably already knew that.
-We as humans are always searching for that lightning in a bottle.
+We as humans are always searching for that lightening in a bottle.
 But just like get rich quick schemes and fad diets, there are no magic beans for the creative process.
 If you think there’s a magical formula to instantly make all of your work start oozing with “creativity”, it’s time to give up on that pipe dream now.
 The thing about the creative process is that it’s different for everyone ─ just like how some people are visual learners, while others are auditory; what you need to kick start your trek down the creative rabbit hole is likely entirely different than what I do.
 When it comes down to it, creativity in its base form is being able to look at something differently.
 So, stop trying to cram a square peg through a round hole and start experimenting to figure out what helps get you in the mindset to see things in a different light.
 While the creative process may vary for each person, here are a few tips I use to pull myself out of a creative rut.

 Iterate Like Nobody’s Business